 Dr. Thomas Joiner White was born around 1827 in Petersburg, Virginia.
 His father Rev. Sampson White was a Baptist minister.
 Dr. White’s family moved to New York in 1840.
 Dr. White studied medicine at Bowdoin Medical College in Maine, under the supervision of Dr. W. C. Roberts.
 Dr. White graduated M.D. in 1849 and he practiced medicine in New York City.
-Incidentally this is the same year that Dr. Elizabeth Blackwell graduated from Geneva Medical College in Geneva, New York.
+Incidentally that was the same year that Dr. Elizabeth Blackwell graduated from Geneva Medical College in Geneva, New York.
 She was the first female to graduate from medical school in the United States.

-Dr. White married Emma J. Gloucester in New York City on the 11th of February, 1857.
-Mrs. White was born in Pennsylvania in 1837, the eldest of 8 children born to James Newton Gloucester and the former Elizabeth A. Parkhill.
-Her father was a clergyman.
+Dr. White married Emma J. Gloucester in New York City on the 4th of February, 1857.
+Mrs. White was born in Pennsylvania in 1837, the eldest of 8 children born to Rev. James Newton Gloucester and the former Elizabeth A. Parkhill.
+Her father was a Presbyterian clergyman.
 Her parents moved to New York City after her birth and her siblings were born in New York.
 Her siblings were; Jeremiah (who died in 1841 at the age of 10 months), Stephen (1842-1856) , Elizabeth Amelia Gloucester, Eloise “Louisa” R. Gloucester, Adelaide Gloucester, James Newton Gloucester, Charles M. Gloucester and Alfred P. Gloucester (1857-1859).
 Mrs. White and her sisters Eloise and Adelaide attended and graduated from Oberlin College in Oberlin, Ohio where they studied “Young Ladies Courses”.
 Mrs. White graduated in 1856.
 According to the college website, Oberlin College was one of the first colleges in the United States to admit African-American students and it was the first to admit women in 1837.

 In the summer of 1863, Dr. White was still living in Chatham and he was preparing to return to the United States, when he died of Cholera on the 09th of August.